Aryeh Eldad

-Eldad is a professor of medicine, and was head of the plastic surgery and burns unit at the Hadassah Medical Center.
-He was a member of the Knesset from 2003 to 2013 for the National Union and from 2012 for Otzma LeYisrael, which he co-founded.
-He was formerly a chief medical officer, and was the senior commander of the Israeli Defense Forces medical corps for 25 years.
+Born in Tel Aviv, Eldad is a professor of medicine, and was head of the plastic surgery and burns unit at the Hadassah Medical Center.
+He was a member of the Knesset from 2003 to 2013 for the National Union, and from 2012 for Otzma LeYisrael, which he co-founded.
+He was formerly a chief medical officer, and the senior commander of the Israeli Defense Forces medical corps.

 Biography

-Eldad was born in Tel Aviv in 1950.
+Eldad was born in Tel Aviv on 1 May 1950.
 As a child, he was a voice actor in radio plays for Israeli state radio.
 He is married, with five children.
 His father, Israel Eldad, was a well-known Israeli public thinker, and formerly one of the leaders of the militant underground group Lehi.
-Aryeh Eldad is a resident of the Israeli settlement of Kfar Adumim, and is a Brigadier-General (reserves) in the Israel Defense Forces.
+Aryeh Eldad is a resident of the Israeli settlement of Kfar Adumim, and was a Brigadier-General (reserves) in the Israel Defense Forces.

 Medical career

 Eldad studied medicine at Tel Aviv University, where he earned his doctorate.
 He served as the chief medical officer, and was the senior commander of the Israeli Defense Forces medical corps for 25 years, and reached a rank of Tat Aluf (Brigadier General).
-He is renowned worldwide for his treatment of burns, and won the Evans Award from the American Burns Treatment Association.
+He won the Evans Award from the American Burns Treatment Association for his treatment of burns.
 Eldad is a professor of medicine, and was head of the plastic surgery and burns unit at the Hadassah Medical Center hospital in Jerusalem.

 Political career

 Eldad was first elected to the Knesset on the National Union list in 2003, and chaired the Ethics Committee.
 Prior to the scheduled Israeli withdrawal from the Gaza Strip and the northern West Bank in August 2005, Eldad was the only member of parliament to call for non-violent civil disobedience as a tactic in the struggle against the government.
 Eldad even walked the few hundred kilometres between the now-evacuated community of Sa-Nur (in the northern West Bank) to Neve Dekalim (south Gaza Strip), in order to attract attention to the opposition of the Withdrawal plan.

 In the February 2006 dismantlement of the Amona outpost, Eldad was injured during the confrontation between demonstrators and police, as was his ally MK Effi Eitam.
 The event caused a storm of criticism on both sides, as interim Prime Minister Ehud Olmert accused them of inciting the crowd to attack the police, while they accused Olmert and the police of reckless use of force.

-After being re-elected in 2006, in August 2007, Eldad established and headed a 10-member Homesh Knesset caucus met for the first time.
-The caucus' mandate is to work to promote the re-establishment of Homesh - with the aim of eventually re-establishing all the settlements dismantled in 2005.
+After being re-elected in 2006, in August 2007, Eldad established and headed a 10-member Homesh First Knesset caucus met for the first time.
+The caucus' mandate is to work to promote the re-establishment of Homesh, with the aim of eventually re-establishing all the settlements dismantled in 2005.